kleinekuh/vrsreplace/README.md

 ![main index html](/doc/readme_md_1.png)

 ## !Warning / Disclaimer!
 The circuit makes use of high voltage (240V).
-If you are not firm what this mean, dont do that and ask somebody for help.
+If you are not firm what this mean, don't do that and ask somebody for help.

 The whole system is designed running behind your own firewall.
-On January 2025 there is no security layer or any auth mechanismen implemented.
-Anybody with access to your network/system is able changing timerprograms or uploading new firmware.
+On January 2025 there is no security layer or any auth mechanism implemented.
+Anybody with access to your network/system is able changing timer-programs or uploading new firmware.

 If you use this project inside an apartment building keep in mind that the DSGVO could be relevant.